 No, the only way to verify your credit card is through our verification tool.
 If you do not successfully verify your credit card through this tool you may hit this restriction again in the future.

 How do I verify a gift card that has a limited amount of funds?

 In order to complete credit card verification, you'll need between $3 and $4 USD remaining on the card.
 In 5-10 business days, the money will be returned to the card.
-If you cannot complete credit card verification yourself, you will have to wait five days until the restriction is removed automatically.
+If you cannot complete credit card verification yourself, you will have to wait three days until the restriction is removed automatically.